-12. Financial risks and concentration of risk:
+11. Financial risks and concentration of risk:

-The Corporation's financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, and silviculture obligation.
+The Corporation's financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, agricultural obligation and silviculture obligation.
+It is management's opinion that the Corporation is not exposed to any currency or interest rate risk.